farao-community/farao-community.github.io/pages/documentation.md

 ![FARAO modules](/assets/img/modular.png)

-Take benefit from our platform for optimization with different methodologies already implemented for CACM/SO methodologies.
+Take benefit from our platform for optimisation with different methodologies already implemented for CACM/SO methodologies.
 Moreover, it is possible to contribute by adding your features/improvements in existing RAO modules and creating new ones if needed.

 ![FARAO modules usage](/assets/img/modular2.png)